Lex-2008/python-gtmetrix2/docs/index.rst

    contain the root `toctree` directive.

 .. include:: ../README.rst
-   :end-before: explanation
+   :end-before: For a wordy introduction

 For a wordy introduction into this library, please see next chapter.
 For a more technical explanation, dive into module reference.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :caption: Contents:

-   self
    intro
    python_gtmetrix2
+   hacking
+   changelog
    genindex